Saabdulle/Task-Manager/README.md

 - This project was inspired by the need for an efficient task management application.
 - Thanks to the developers and contributors of the libraries and tools used in this project.

-Feel free to customize this README to fit your project's specific details and requirements.